plang85/plang85.github.io/_posts/2017-12-20-ci-numerical-apps.md

 ## Bisection

 Long-running tests ('20') will necesserily test on an amalgamation of commits.
 Upon test failures, a bisection algorithm will be needed to identify culprits.
 This search algorithm is aware of the VCS, to walk code versions, and the pipeline in question - that's it.

+## General points
+If building on Linux, use `ninja` instead of `make`, if only for the advantage of not having to specify the number of jobs to run in parallel.
+This will make swapping agents and playing with different instaces on cloud VMs easier.

+Put nothing in path, make all resources to be used explicit.

 ## More on simulation applications